Conjunctivitis is an eye condition caused by infection or allergies. It usually gets better in a couple of weeks without treatment.

 Stop infectious conjunctivitis from spreading

-- wash hands regularly with warm soapy water
+wash your hands regularly with warm soapy water

-- wash pillows and face cloths in hot water and detergent
+wash your pillow cases and face cloths in hot water and detergent

 Staying away from work or school

-You do not need to avoid work or school unless you or your child are feeling very unwell.
+You do not need to stay away from work or school unless you or your child are feeling very unwell.